lars-berger/graphy-ng/docs/docs/intro.md

 - Significantly more light-weight.
 About a `200kb`/`2mb` decrease in production/development bundle sizes respectively (about a **XX% overall decrease** in a fresh Angular app).
 - Input nodes and edges are not modified by the library.
 - Avoids requiring certain CSS classes to be hard-coded when using custom templates.
-- Improved TypeScript typings when using custom templates.
+- Full TypeScript support when using custom templates.

 **Cons:**